ProjectSPAN/android-manet-visualizer/ManetSketch/README.txt

 http://wiki.processing.org/w/Android

 # Develop Sketch Files
-Open ManetSketch.pde in the Processing for Android IDE (processing-2.0b7).
+Open ManetSketch.pde in the Processing for Android IDE (processing-2.0a5, don't use processing-2.0b7).
 Switch to Android mode by clicking "Java" box on right and selecting "Android".

 # Run App through Processing IDE